SettRaziel/wrf_library/README.md

-# WRF tools
+# WRF library

-This project holds a collection of tools for my WRF forecast project.
+This project holds a collection of common scripts and data structures for my ruby WRF forecast projects.

 Current version: v0.0.1